09 Early years practice policy

 manager/SENCO will:

-- ensure that all new staff attend training on behaviour management such as Understanding and Addressing Behaviour in the Early
+- ensure that all new staff attend training on behaviour management such as that available on EYA Central.

 Rewards and